The wave maps equation and Brownian paths: Introduction

 Our original motivation to study the $(1+1)$-dimensional wave maps equation was the following problem, which remains unsolved.

 \begin{ggibbs} Prove the existence and invariance of the Gibbs measure for the wave maps equation \eqref{intro:eq-WM}. \end{ggibbs}

 As discussed in Section \ref{section:motivation}, the Gibbs measure for the wave maps equation has not yet been constructed.
 Aside from the construction of the measure, we encountered another (substantial) difficulty in our attempt to solve this problem.
 Previous proofs of invariance (see e.g. \cite{B94,B96}) all rely on finite-dimensional approximations of the full system.
 In the derivation of the finite-dimensional approximation, however, one has to carefully preserve the important properties of the full system.
 In the case of the wave maps equation, the finite-dimensional approximation should still exhibit the following two structures: \begin{enumerate}[label={(\roman*)},leftmargin=12mm] \item The null structure. \item The Hamiltonian structure. \end{enumerate} It is easy to derive finite-dimensional approximations which preserve either of these two structures, but this seems to be insufficient to solve the geometric Gibbs measure problem.
-So far, we were unable to derive a finite-dimensional truncation which preserves both structures simultaneously. \\
+So far, we were unable to derive a finite-dimensional truncation which preserves both structures simultaneously.
+For related discussions of finite-dimensional approximations of random dispersive equations and singular stochastic PDEs, we refer the reader to \cite{DTV15,NORBS} and \cite{CM18,EH19,FH17,HM12,HM18}, respectively. \\

 \textbf{Acknowledgements:} The authors thank Rishabh Gvalani, Florian Kunich, Stephan Luckhaus, Felix Otto, Igor Rodnianski, Angela Stevens, Terence Tao, and Markus Tempelmayr for helpful and interesting discussions.
+The authors also thank the anonymous referees for valuable comments and suggestions.
 B.B. thanks the MPI for Mathematics in the Sciences for support during a visit in the summer of 2021.
 The three authors thank ICERM, which is supported by NSF grant DMS-1929284, for support during the semester program on Hamiltonian Methods in Dispersive and Wave Evolution Equations.
 B.B. was partially supported by the NSF under Grant No. DMS-1926686.
 J.L. was partially supported by NSF grant DMS-1954707.
 G.S. was partially supported by DMS-1764403, DMS-2052651 and the Simons Foundation.